-Green Bond Principles create a framework for the use of proceeds, the process for project evaluation and selection, the management of proceeds and the reporting for the issuance of these Green Bonds.
-They offer investors the availability of the information required to evaluate the environmental impact of their investments.
+Green, Social, Sustainable or Sustainability-linked Bond Principles create a framework for the use of proceeds, the process for project evaluation and selection, the management of proceeds and the reporting for the issuance of these Green, Social, or Sustainability-linked Bonds.
+They offer investors the availability of the information required to evaluate the environmental impact of their investments, information available in the Green Bond Reports and Social Bond Reports published at least annually by the Group.

-Crédit Agricole CIB is a co-founder of the Green Bond Principles and the only European bank that took part in drafting them in 2013.
+Crédit Agricole CIB is a co-founder of the Green Bond Principles and the only European bank that took part in drafting them in 2014.